Can You Use Numbered Lists in an Essay With an MLA Format?

 In the Sentence

 One way to write a list in MLA format is to keep it within your sentence.
 Use a colon to introduce it.
 If the items in your list include commas, use semicolons instead of commas to separate them.
 If you wish to number the items in a list within a sentence, use parentheses and omit the final "and."
-For example:

 Several British actors have played Americans: (1) Hugh Laurie, as Dr. House; (2) Daniel Day-Lewis, as Daniel Plainview; (3) Gary Oldman, as Lee Harvey Oswald.